ridwanbejo/terraform-cassandra-admin/README.md

 This is a Terraform module for managing keyspace, grant and role at Cassandra.
 You can use this module both for commercial or non-commercial purposes.

-Currently, you can manage these resources in Kubernetes by using this module:
+Currently, you can manage these resources in Cassandra by using this module:

 - keyspace
 - grant